25prabhu10/notes/docs/Concepts/AWS/AWS_DynamoDB.md

 - Alternate range key for your table, **local to the hash key**
 - Up to **five local secondary indexes per table.**
-- The sort key consists of exactly one scalar attribute.
+- The sort key consists of exactly one scalar attribute
 - The attribute that you choose must be a scalar String, Number, or Binary
 - **LSI must be defined at table creation time**
 - Any columns other Partition key and Sort key